aimmatic/natural-voice-mobile-sdk-android/README.md

 The function call after SDK sends the voice data to the server.
 If voice is successfully received by the server the response will contain the voice id otherwise a none 0 response code is provided which indicates the server is unable to receive the voice data.

+Note that the response status `response.status.code` now return a proper code related to http status code.
+It's provide developer to check status such as Unauthorized or Forbidden and display a proper response to the user.